Grimur12/VNL1_24_H7/DOCS/Github Manual.md

 ## "Pull Requests" and "Code Reviews"

 - Pull Request
-  1) After pushing your changes to GitHub, if you're working on a different branch and want to merge your changes into the main branch, you need to create a Pull Request (PR).
+  1) After pushing your changes to GitHub, if you're working on a different branch and want to merge your changes into the main branch, you need to create a Pull Request.
   2) To create a Pull Request, go to the GitHub website and navigate to the correct repository home screen.
   3) On the repository page, click the "Pull Requests" tab located on the border below the repository name and then click the green "New Pull Request" button.
   4) Select the branch you want to merge from (The branch you have been working on) and the branch you want to merge into (usually the main branch).